Segment image into foreground and background using active contours (snakes) region growing technique

 A. For color and

-array where the first two dimensions match the first two dimensions
+where the first two dimensions match the first two dimensions of the image

-if the contour position in the current iteration is the same as the contour
+the contour position in the current iteration is the same as the contour

 If the initial contour position (specified by

-is far from the object boundaries, specify higher values of
+is far from the object boundaries, specify larger values of

 the argument name and